Guidelines for Graduate Study

 G. Degree Plan and Research Proposal

-1. All graduate students must complete their Degree Plan by the end of their first semester, and students enrolled in the Master of Science program must complete their Proposed Plan of Research by the end of their second semester of full-time graduate study (see Exhibits 1,2,3, & 4).
+1. All graduate students must complete their Degree Plan (M.A. or M.S.) by the end of their first semester, and students enrolled in the Master of Science program must complete their Proposed Plan of Research by the end of their second semester of full-time graduate study.
 Failure to do so will result in a “hold” on the student’s next enrollment.
-The approved Degree Plan and Proposed Plan of Research should be submitted by the student to the Graduate Program Coordinator.
+The approved Degree Plan and Proposed Plan of Research (Thesis Committee Declaration Form) should be submitted by the student to the Graduate Program Coordinator.
 Students in their second semester of full-time graduate study who wish to be considered for a graduate assistantship should have their Proposed Plan of Research completed by the end of their second semester.
 For graduate assistants, completion of these plans is required for both mid-year and second year contract renewal (see E.3).
 (Changed, August 19, 2002).

 2. Students will be admitted to degree candidacy when the following conditions have been met: 1) no probation, 2) satisfactory completion of the English Proficiency Exam, 3) satisfactory academic record, and 4) approved Degree Plan.
 In addition, students enrolled in the Master of Science program must submit an approved Proposed Plan of Research before being admitted to degree candidacy.
 (Changed August 19, 2002).

 3. If the student's record is unsatisfactory, he/she may be asked to terminate graduate study.
 In such an event, the student may appeal her/his case by letter to the Biology Graduate Committee.
 After consulting with the student's major advisor, the committee may request that additional work be completed, or the student may be required to discontinue graduate study.